 Various government programs offer assistance to both workers and employers, and may help you to broaden your recruitment options.

 It is increasingly important to consider mature age people when you are recruiting.
 Learn strategies for employing mature age workers.

 - Apprentices and trainees

 There are a range of options available if you are considering employing an apprentice or trainee for your business.
 Find out more about employing an apprentice or trainee.

 You can also access the apprenticeship/traineeship out-of-trade register to identify any apprentices or trainees who are out of work due to economic downturn and might suit your business.

 Training new or existing staff can benefit both staff and your business, and may offer you more employment options.
 Learn about training assistance for employers.

-The Government Business Information Service (GOBiS) can provide you with more information on assistance programs available to employers.
+The Australian Business Licence and Information Service (ABLIS) can provide you with more information on assistance programs available to employers.

 Your obligations as an employer